rfmoz/tuptime/README.md

 	tuptime

-Pick from "src/" folder the right file for your cron and init manager, setup both properly.
-See "tuptime-manual.txt" for more information.
+Pick from 'src/' folder the right file for your cron and init manager, setup both properly.
+See 'tuptime-manual.txt' for more information.

 #### Examples